a1fishie/xmonad-dots/README.md

 9. Congratulations.
 You just wasted 45-75 minutes looking at bad qt5 themes.
 </details>
 <details><summary> Kvantum is done.
 Now what???? </summary>
-time for LXAppearance and QT5CT.
+time for `LXAppearance` and `QT5CT`.

-1. Download said programs (if you use the KDE suite you might wanna get qt5ct-kde cuz better integration)
+1. Download said programs (if you use the KDE suite you might wanna get `qt5ct-kde` cuz better integration)
 2. Set themes in LXAppearance, Icon Theme, and Mouse Cursor Theme.
 3. Forget to hit apply and close LXAppearance
 4. Realize you wasted another 45 minutes choosing icon themes.